GRIFFINCollaboration/griffin-dashboard/static/xTags/clock/README.md

     - `index` int 0-24 indexing which clock is being posted
     - `data` JSON object corresponding exactly to the ODB directory `/Equipment/GRIF-Clk<index>`

 When this custom event is received, `<widget-clockControl>` updates itself, including reconfiguring its display to suit the configuration of the new clock, via its member function `this.updateForm`.
+This behavior is vetoed if uncommitted changes are detected in the input form.

 ###Encoding
 A couple of parameters available from the clocks have less-than-obvious encoding: